int ElementCount { get; set; }

 Description

 The ElementCount property of the GpuBuffer class represents the number of elements contained within the GPU buffer.
-This property is useful for determining the size of the buffer in terms of the number of elements it can hold, which is essential for operations that involve reading from or writing to the buffer.
+This property is useful for determining the size of the buffer in terms of the number of elements it can hold.

 Usage